Useful tips from strangers on the internet.

 1. Make sure to notice the little things, even if it takes a little planning.

 "I know a guy who has a standing $10 tip with his wife's hairdresser.
 He gets a call each time his wife gets her haircut with a brief description of what was done.
-Wife walks in the door, he says, 'Honey, did you get your hair done?
+His wife walks in the door, and he says, 'Honey, did you get your hair done?
 It's a bit shorter and looks great!'
 Winners all around."

 2. Creative conflict resolution is key.

 "I have never been one for public displays of affection.
 My girlfriend (now wife) is big into PDA.
-She would often complain that I never tell her I loved her in public or shared a kiss or hug.
+She often complained that I never told her I loved her in public or shared a kiss or hug.
 I always held her hand and felt this was enough in public.
 She disagreed.

-So, my solution was to discreetly show her my feelings by squeezing her hand twice and she would reply by squeezing my hand three times.
+So, my solution was to discreetly show her my feelings by squeezing her hand twice, and she would reply by squeezing my hand three times.
 I explained to her that two-hand squeezes meant 'love you' and three squeezes meant 'love you too.'
-This quickly caught on and we have been doing this for eight years now.
+This quickly caught on; we have been doing this for eight years.
 She hasn't complained yet about the lack of PDA.

 3. Get to know your partner's sweet spots.

 "My girlfriend knows that if she kisses me on the back of the neck, I can't stay angry.
-If I'm ever angry or upset, she won't let me fall asleep.
+She won't let me fall asleep if I'm angry or upset.
 Normally, I don't like to talk about my feelings.
 All she does is say my name softly and kiss the back of my neck, and I open right up after that.

 4. Make communication a priority.

-"My fiancée gets really upset with me if I work late and forget to text her.
-I often forget, and she won't make the first move to text me.
+"My fiancé gets upset with me if I work late and forget to text her.
+I often forget; she won't make the first move to text me.
 It was getting to be a huge deal.
 Then I discovered the Llama app for my Android phone.

 5. Be gentle.

 "My girlfriend always falls asleep watching TV on the computer.
-Usually, I hold the laptop while she lays on my chest.
-She always falls asleep first, leaving me with the tricky task of rolling her off of me without waking her up.
+Usually, I hold the laptop while she lies on my chest.
+She always falls asleep first, leaving me with the tricky task of rolling her off me without waking her up.

 Following some stupid suggestion I read in a magazine, I squeeze her gently, give her an audible kiss on the head, and then roll her over.
-I repeated these exact steps every time she went to sleep, with success.
+I successfully repeated these exact steps every time she went to sleep.

 After a year, I decided it was time to put my hard work to the test.
-She fell asleep on my chest as usual, but this time all I did was give her a light kiss on the forehead.
+She fell asleep on my chest as usual, but I only gave her a light kiss on the forehead this time.
 As if by magic, she immediately rolled over!
-Now, no matter what position she falls asleep in, I can make her roll over just by making a kissing sound."
+Now, no matter what position she falls asleep, I can make her roll over by kissing."

 RELATED: 47 Essential Pieces Of Advice For Couples Who Want To Have A Healthy Relationship